SPD: 20-year-old hospitalized after shooting in Schenectady

-On Tuesday, October 12, a Schenectady Patrol Officer heard several shots fired coming from the area of Francis Ave and Forest Rd.
-When officers arrived at the scene they found 7 shell casings at that intersection.
+They said a Schenectady Patrol Officer heard several shots fired coming from the area of Francis Ave and Forest Rd.
+When officers arrived at the scene they found seven shell casings at that intersection.

 Witnesses said they saw a car pull up to a parked car and begin shooting at the occupants inside.